Distributional Active Inference: Push-forward Reinforcement Learning

 \begin{lemma} Let $F: \mathcal{X} \to \mathcal{S}$ be an $M$-Lipschitz transformation and $K: \mathcal{S} \to \mathcal{P}_{\mathcal{X}}$ be an $L$-Lipschitz Markov kernel.
 Then the composite kernel operator $(KF): \mathcal{X} \to \mathcal{P}_{\mathcal{X}}$ is an $(L \cdot M)$-Lipschitz Markov kernel. \end{lemma}

-Our main theoretical result follows straightforwardly from the fact that transforming the transition kernels of two Markov processes with a point-wise fixed $L$-Lipschitz operator contracts their probability measures by a factor of $L$ with respect to the $p$-Wasserstein distance.
-The consequence in our context is that performing distributional RL after an auto-encoding operation with an $L_E$-Lipschitz encoder $S_\# P$ and an $L_D$-Lipschitz decoder $P_D$ affects the contraction modulus by $L_E \cdot L_D$.
+Our main theoretical result follows from the fact that transforming the transition kernels of two Markov processes with a point-wise fixed $L$-Lipschitz operator contracts their probability measures by a factor of $L$ with respect to the $p$-Wasserstein distance.
+Consequently, performing distributional RL after an auto-encoding operation with an $L_E$-Lipschitz encoder $S_\# P$ and an $L_D$-Lipschitz decoder $P_D$ affects the contraction modulus by $L_E \cdot L_D$.

 \begin{theorem} Let $P_\pi,\bar{P}_\pi,P_\pi^* \in \mathcal{P}_{\mathcal{X}}$ and $\mathbf F$ be a push-forward process functional.
 Let $P_D$ be an $L_D$-Lipschitz Markov kernel and $S: \mathcal{X} \rightarrow \mathcal{S}$ be a $L_E$-Lipschitz continuous measurable map from $(\mathcal{X},\sigma(\mathcal{X}))$ to $(\mathcal{S},\sigma(\mathcal{S}))$.
 Then the following inequality holds for any $x_0, a_0 \in \mathcal{A}, \mathcal{X}$